synadia-io/platform-component/examples/simple/README.md

 1. Create workloads platform component for a system.
 This also creates a platform component token.
 If a config is not specified, the default control account is used and a default nexus name of "nexus" is used.

+> [!NOTE]
+> The default control account is created the first time a platform component tries to connect without specifying an account.

 ```shell
 ❯ SYSTEM_ID=33E4oTxAbbLsPmeFZBySaK2MaIC